 Let us discuss the four types of Mergers and Acquisitions (M&A) in detail.

 #1 – Horizontal M&A

 - It also means the companies operate in the same industry and are in the same or similar stage of production.
-To cite an example, we can say that two companies both producing laptops, but the target company has a specialty in producing gaming laptops, so the target seeking company to increase its line of products and customer bases either acquires or merges with the target company.
+To cite an example, we can say that two companies both producing laptops, but the target company has a speciality in producing gaming laptops, so the target seeking company to increase its line of products and customer bases either acquires or merges with the target company.

 #2 – Vertical Merger

 - One example to cite can be a car or automobile manufacturer merging or acquiring another company manufacturing tire.
 Here we see both the companies are operating in the same industry, but the stage of production is different.
 One firm is operating in the compliment firm to the other.
 This kind of merger and acquisition is primarily done to provide essential supply to the target seeking company and avoid any kind of shortage in the supply of essential goods.

 - In the above example, by merging or acquiring a company producing tire, the car manufacturers reduce the cost of tires, which it initially had to spend and kind of expands the business to supply the tire to other competitive automobile manufactures.

 - This kind of merger and acquisition is done to limit the supply of essential goods to competitors, possess a greater chunk of market share, and generate higher revenues and profits.
 They also must provide cost savings because the essential good is produced inhouse by the company now instead of paying more to another company.